Skwieru/Skwieru/README.md

 # 👨🏽‍💻 About me:

 I am from Poland and I am a self-taught programmer.
 I have learned programming from online courses and individual classes with a mentor.
 Direction, which I took in programming is Front-End/Web development.
-I could create a content with code, but also with CMS.
-I would like to become a "CMS Specialist" or "Junior Web Developer" both of this directions are giving me fun and I want to develop one of this directions as a professional.

 # :telephone_receiver: How to contact me?